mmbman/Katagiri/1979-06-09-Fukanzazengi-Lecture1.md

 ##### 34:20

 And circumstances: In order to realize this core of the human life, first of all we have to make arrangement of circumstances, and sensory world, and also movement system, and gut system, and also brain-nerve system.
 Anyway, we have to make arrangement.
-That's why [Dogen Zenji](glossary#dogen) said in [Fukanzazengi](glossary#fukanzazengi) , "Cast aside all involvements; cease all affairs."
+That's why [Dogen Zenji](glossary#dogen) said in [Fukanzazengi](glossary#fukanzazengi), "Cast aside all involvements; cease all affairs."
 This is arrangement of circumstances.

-If you meddle with all environment or all affairs right in the middle of [zazen](glossary#zazen) , you cannot experience calmness.
+If you meddle with all environment or all affairs right in the middle of [zazen](glossary#zazen), you cannot experience calmness.
 You cannot stand up straight, you cannot sit quietly right in the middle of zazen, because there are too many things you are involved in.
 So first of all, we have to make arrangement [of] circumstances.
 Instead of expressing hatred [of] circumstances, or destroying circumstances; just to make arrangement.

 ##### 36:23